ICI3D/DAIDD/schedule/shadow.md

     - Reference: [Kucharski _et al_.
 2015](https://www.pnas.org/content/112/46/14366)
 - Exercise: Formulating research questions for modeling projects NOTE How best to do this?
 POST in a Research Questions channel before the beginning of the next interactive session.

+- 22:00 Tea with North American Faculty

+- 11:00 Tea with African Faculty

 ### Monday

 #### Interactive session 2a

+HIDE Let me know what you think about these banner lines with SAST; they are suppressed by the program for now but the code is there to show them correctly
 **16:30-18:30 SAST / 14:30-16:30 BST / 9:30-11:30 EST / 6:30-8:30 PST**

 - 16:30-16:50 Summary and questions: Intuitive aspects of dynamics and introduction to model worlds ((mthombothi))